 Annie is a PhD student in the Biology Department, where she is studying the mechanisms of DNA replication during the cell cycle.
 Before coming to MIT, she lived in Hong Kong for 18 years and then came to the States and studied at the University of Chicago.
 Although most of the time you will find her in lab, she also enjoys cooking, baking, running and biking.
 Her favorite recipes are freshly pounded mochi, castella, chiffon cakes, and okonomiyaki!

 Libby Tolman is a PhD student in the Physics Department, where she studies plasma, a fourth state of matter which is important in many astrophysical phenomena and can be used to generate fusion energy.
 Libby received her undergraduate degree from Princeton University, where she majored in physics and received a certificate in Latin American Studies.
 In her free time, she enjoys travel, dancing, cooking, and reading; her favorite authors are Jorge Luis Borges and Pablo Neruda.
 She grew up in Vermont and returns there as often as possible.

-Sustainability and Building RA: Marie Feng
+Kindness and Outreach RA: Marie Feng

 Marie is a Ph.D. student in the Department of Electrical Engineering and Computer Science.
 Her specialization is in medical imaging with a focus on using MR to improve placental and fetal imaging.
 Originally from Austin, Marie graduated from Stanford University with a B.S. in Computer Science.
 Outside the lab, Marie enjoys watching college football (GO CARD!), teaching group fitness, and finding the best cannoli in Boston.